Compulsory education, special leave, or exemption

 - You are not allowed to take your child on vacation outside of school holidays.
 If you do so, you are breaking the law and are liable to prosecution.

-- If you are unable to take time off work during the school holidays, you can submit a request once per school year for leave outside of the school holidays.
+- If you are unable to take time off from work during school breaks, you may submit a request for leave outside of school breaks once per school year.
 You must submit this request to the school principal at least 8 weeks in advance.

-See the rules and conditions on the US government website .
+View the rules and Requirements on the website of the Rijksoverheid.